AlMstkshf/AlmstkshfManager/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root directory with your Firebase configuration:
+3. Create a `.env.local` file in the root directory with your Firebase configuration (copy from `.env.example`):
    ```
    VITE_FIREBASE_API_KEY=your_api_key
    VITE_FIREBASE_AUTH_DOMAIN=your_auth_domain